A Beginner's Guide to Starting and Marketing an App

 How do I submit an app to the Apple App Store or Android Market?

-Create a developer account with Apple and Google by registering through their website and paying the annual app store fees of $99 for Apple and $25 for Google.
-The actual process of uploading to the app stores should be done by your developers.
+Create developer accounts with Apple and Google by registering through their websites and paying the annual app store fees of $99 for Apple and $25 for Google.
+The process of uploading to the app stores should be taken care of by your developers.

 Should I offer my application as free and then figure out how to make money later?

 There's a one-in-a-million chance (maybe even less) that you could be the next Facebook or Twitter.
 The choice is yours.
 If you want to build a business, I believe it's important to have a clear monetization strategy from the get-go.

 I've built my app.
 Now what?

 Products don't sell themselves -- you need to go straight to the customer and make it easy for them to access the item.
 It's the same for an app.
 While app-store optimization can help you a great deal in your ability to be discovered, it is not enough to get significant traction for your app to make it a sustainable business.
 You need to market your app to get visibility.

 How do I market my app?

 The best form of publicity for your application, as for any business, is a third-party endorsement.
 Reviews from tech bloggers, press coverage and word of mouth are all great avenues, and it's important to sustain these if you begin to see traction.
 Also, pay keen attention to reviews posted by the users of your application, and work doubly hard to reverse any negative reviews.